lab1092/blender-manual_ja/manual/composite_nodes/types/filter.rst

 we wanted to take the rather boring array of ball bearings and spruce it up; make it hot, baby.
 So, we dilated the red and eroded the green, leaving the blue alone.
 If we had dilated both red and green...(hint: red and green make yellow).
-The amount of influence is increased by increasing the :guilabel:`Distance` values.
+The amount of influence is increased by increasing the *Distance* values.
 `Blend file available here. <http://wiki.blender.org/uploads/5/51/Derotest.blend>`__